 Tragically, the PDRC continues to see the deaths of infants due to unsafe sleep environments.
 Our long history of attempting to bring this important issue to the public consciousness is however, gaining momentum.
 The Public Health Agency of Canada commissioned a report by Wendy Trifunov which was published in May 2009.
-(See related article, page 20)
+See related article.

-Lastly, there were two concerning cases with respect to the deaths of children with diabetes.
-One case due to the acute fluid management of a child with diabetic ketoacidosis which ultimately led to a cerebral oedema, and the second, a case concerning the long term follow-up and management of diabetes.
+Last, there were two concerning cases with respect to the deaths of children with diabetes.
+One case due to the acute fluid management of a child with diabetic ketoacidosis which ultimately led to a cerebral oedema, and the second, a case concerning the long term followup and management of diabetes.

-System/Mechanism Number Medical Causes of Death Infectious causes 6 Pneumococcal Meningitis.
-Septic Complications of Right Facial Staphylococcus Aureus Cellulitis.
+System/Mechanism Number of Cases Medical Causes of Death Infectious causes 6 cases 1.
+Pneumococcal Meningitis.
+2. Septic Complications of Right Facial Staphylococcus Aureus Cellulitis.
 Probable Toxic Shock Syndrome.
 Dehydration due to Gastro-Enteritis-like illness.
 Acute Septic Peritonitis due to Perforation of the Stomach following Herniation and Incarceration of the Fundus of the Stomach.
-Sepsis due to Bronchopneumonia in a child with Obstructive Sleep Apnea.
-Complicated Malaria (Plasmodium falciparum).
-Cardiac causes 3 Ventricular Tachycardia due to Complex Congenital Heart Disease and Myocarditis.
+5. Sepsis due to Brochopneumonia in a child with Obstructive Sleep Apnea.
+6. Complicated Malaria (Plasmodium falciparum).
+Congenital Myocarditis.
+Pneumonia, M 1.
+Ventricular Tachycardia due to Complex Congenital Heart Disease and Myocarditis.
 Contributing Factors: Pneumonia, Metapneumovirus Infection, and Wolff-Parkinson-White Syndrome.
 Acute decompensation following ductal closure in an infant with Transposition of the Great vessels.
 Complex Congenital Heart Disease.
 Contributing Factors: Unsafe sleeping environment.

-Respiratory causes 1 Pulmonary Veno-occlusive Disease.
-Neurological causes 1 Acute on Chronic Aspiration Pneumonia due to Chronic Encephalopathy.
-Congenital causes 5 1.
-Severe Cor Pulmonale due to long term complications of Bronchopulmonary Dysplasia.
+Respiratory causes 1 case 1.
+Pulmonary Veno-occlusive Disease.
+Neurological causes 1 case Acute on Chronic Aspiration Pneumonia due to Chronic Encephalopathy.
+Congenital causes 5 cases Severe Cor Pulmonale due to long term complications of Bronchopulmonary Dysplasia.
 2. Complications of Prematurity.
 Contributing Factors: Acute Chorioamnionitis and Chronic Residual Hemorrhage.
 3. Complications of Duchenne Muscular Dystrophy.
 4. Multiorgan Failure due to Group A Streptococcal Toxic Shock due to Immune Deficiency Disorder (NOS).
 5. Hypoxic-ischemic Encephalopathy due to Cardiopulmonary Arrest (resuscitated) due to Bronchopneumonia in a child with Glutaric Aciduria Type I. Contributing Factor: Hyperthermia.
-Metabolic causes 2 Cerebral Oedema due to Diabetic Ketoacidosis.
-Diabetic Ketoacidosis.
-Sudden Unexpected Death in Infancy 3 No definitive anatomic or toxicologic cause of death.
+Metabolic causes 2 cases 1.
+Cerebral Oedema due to Diabetic Ketoacidosis.
+2. Diabetic Ketoacidosis.
+Sudden Unexpected Death in Infancy 3 cases 1.
+No definitive anatomic or toxicologic cause of death.
 Sudden Unexpected Death in Infancy (SUDI) in a child with a history of Neonatal Apnea and Seizures.
-Contributing Factors: Unsafe sleeping environment (4 blankets & comforter in crib).
-No definitive anatomic or toxicologic cause of death.
+Contributing Factors" Unsafe sleeping environment (4 blankets and comforter in crib).
+2. No definitive anatomic or toxicologic cause of death.
 Sudden Unexpected Death in Infancy (SUDI) in an unsafe sleeping environment (baby swing).
 Contributing Factors: Ventricular Septal Defect, Upper Respiratory Tract Infection.
 3. No definitive anatomic or toxicologic cause of death.
 Sudden Unexpected Death in Infancy (SUDI).
-Unascertained 2 No definitive anatomic or toxicologic cause of death (in a child 2 years and 8 months of age).
+Unascertained 2 cases 1.
+No definitive anatomic or toxicologic cause of death (in a child 2 years and 8 months of age).
 Hypoxic-ischemic Encephalopathy due to Cardiac Arrest (resuscitated) due to Unascertained.
 Contributing Factors: Idiopathic Pulmonary Hemosiderosis.
-Adverse events 3 1.
+Adverse events 3 cases 1.
 Probable Hemoaspiration and Aspiration Pneumonia a/w Dental Extractions in a child with Global Developmental Delay.
 Contributing Factors: Codeine Toxicity due to Dextromethorphan-induced inhibition of Codeine Metabolism (CYP3A4 & CYP2D6).
 2. Aspiration Pneumonia due to Hydrocodone Toxicity.
 Contributing Factors: Reduced cytochrome P450 enzymatic function and Clarithromycin ingestion.
-3. Morphine and Codeine Toxicity post Tonsillectomy in a child with Obstructive Sleep Apnea Syndrome (OSAS).
+Morphine and Codeine Toxicity post Tonsillectomy in a child with Obstructive Sleep Apnea Syndrome (OSAS).
 Contributing Factors: Anemia, CYP2D6 Ultra-rapid Metabolizer Allele, and Aspiration Pneumonia.
-Trauma 1 1.
+Trauma 1 case 1.
 Complications of Craniocerebral Trauma.
-Poisoning 1 Carbon Monoxide Poisoning in a child with overheating.
+Poisoning 1 case Carbon Monoxide Poisoning in a child with overheating.